-192.168, and you want to transfer a file called
+I'm going to suppose you're on the same LAN, and you want to transfer a file called

-file.tar.
-First, on the receiving computer, type
+photos.zip.
+First, open up a terminal on the receiving computer and type

 Then make netcat listen to a port by typing

-nc -l 12345 > file.tar.
+nc -l 12345 > photos.zip.
 On the sending side, type

-nc 192.168.1.243 12345 < file.tar (or whatever the IP address and file name are).
+nc 192.168.1.243 12345 < photos.zip (or whatever the IP address and file name are).
 And magic happens!